ffund/intro-ml-tss21/syllabus/grading.md

 Extra credit points are only awarded in 0.5 point increments - you won't get 0.25 points for participating in half of the polls in a chalkboard lecture, for example.

 Any extra credit you earn from Week 1, 2, 3, or 4 will be applied to the midterm exam, but capped at 2 points.
 Any extra credit you earn from Week 5, 6, 7, 8, 9, 10, 11, or 12 will be applied to the final exam, but capped at 6 points.
 The cap means that even if you miss an opportunity to earn a 0.5 point or two (for example: you are late to class because of subway delays, and miss a poll as a result), you won't be disadvantaged.
 There are no makeup opportunities for extra credit points,

-There will be an optional opportunity to re-attempt the midterm exam.
-This opportunity is available only to students who took the first midterm exam.
-If you re-attempt the exam, your second score will count, whether it is higher or lower than your first score.

-The purpose of this opportunity is to help you identify and address deficiencies in your preparation so that you can do better on the second exam.
-Simply taking the exam again without changing how you prepare is unlikely to be effective.
-There will be no opportunity to re-take the final exam.